sophistry/url_cache/README.md

 4. Thats it!
 Just continue using $this->Html->link as you usually do.

 By default all the cache will be stored in one file.
-You can set the option Configure::write('UrlCache.pageFiles', true) and each page will keep a seperate cache.
+This is only recommended for sites with not many links.
-I added this option in the event your site has a ton of unique urls don't want to store them all in one giant cache, which would need to be loaded each request.
+If your site has a ton of unique urls you don't want to store them all in one giant cache which would need to be loaded each request.
+You can set the option Configure::write('UrlCache.pageFiles', true) and each page will additionally keep a seperate cache for those unique urls.
+Only the controller/action urls without named or passed params will then be stored in the global cache.

+There is also a Configure::write('UrlCache.verbosePrefixes', true) param.
+It is useful if you defined some prefixes in your core.php like `Configure::write('Routing.prefixes', array('admin'));` and if you mainly still use the old 1.2/1.3 syntax for prefixes:

+    'admin' => true/false

+instead of

+    'prefix' => 'admin'

+Enjoy!